andypern/demos/spark-streaming-m7/README.md

 ###External access to tables

 In order for other applications (shark, and subsequently, tableau) to get access to the data inside of M7, we'll make use of external tables which are defined in the hive metastore.
-All tables and views were pre-created in a previous step, so now we just want to verify that they are working.
+All tables and views were pre-created by `create_tables.sh` previous step, so now we just want to verify that they are working.

-All work here is done in 'terminal-3'

-1. Verify that you can run shark against this table and see data:
+In `terminal-3`, verify that you can run shark against this table and see data:

 		/opt/mapr/shark/shark-0.9.0/bin/shark -e "select * from sensor limit 10;"

-2. Kick off sharkserver2 so we can get access via ODBC/etc:

-		/opt/mapr/shark/shark-0.90/bin/shark --service sharkserver2 &
-		disown

-3. Verify that you can connect to it via JDBC:

-		/opt/mapr/shark/shark-0.90/bin/shark --service beeline
-		!connect jdbc:hive2://localhost:10000 root mapr org.apache.hive.jdbc.HiveDriver
-		 show tables;
->press crtl-d to exit the beeline shell.

 Now that you've shown that the data is accessible via SHARK queries, its time to move on to tableau.